stellaaash/EPROM/Escape Sequences.md

   - cpp
   - cheatsheet
 ---
-In [[C]] and [[C++]], you have things called escape sequences for unprintable characters that you might still want to use in your code in string literals, for example.
+In C and C++, you have things called escape sequences for unprintable characters that you might still want to use in your code in string literals, for example.

 > [!TODO] Formatting to be done!